Student visa routes in New Zealand

 What this means for students

-Of the 2 New Zealand routes that commonly fit students, 1 needs a sponsoring employer and 1 does not, and 0 can lead to permanent residence.
+Of the 2 New Zealand routes that commonly fit students, 1 needs a sponsoring employer and 1 does not, 0 have confirmed permanent residence mapping.
 Students are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into New Zealand overall is the Skilled Migrant Category Resident Visa; it is not specific to students but is worth understanding as the benchmark route.